sbiermann/public-transport-web-api-javaee/README.md

  2. to -- Station id from the arrival station
  3. product -- Product you want to use ( T = Tram, B = Bus)
  4. (optional) timeOffset -- Minutes e.g. you need to walk to the station.
- 5. (optional) providerName -- Name of the provider, for example: NvbwProvider
+ 5. (optional) providerName -- Name of the provider, for example: Nvbw

 **Example:**
 /connection?from=6906508&to=6930811&product=T